This guide will discuss the common problems that can prevent your Lexus shifter from moving to Reverse, Neutral, or Drive.

 Prevention of shifting is required as this could be very dangerous, and it also causes serious damage to the transmission system.

-In case, the ignition Interlock is misaligned or is damaged somehow, you may face problems in shifting the gear onto reverse even in standstill condition.
+In case the ignition Interlock is misaligned or is damaged somehow, you may face problems in shifting the gear onto reverse even in standstill conditions.
 To fix this, you will have to get the Ignition Interlock replaced.

-If the transmission is stuck and you are not able to shift in reverse, then you might face a problem every time it is parked.
+If the transmission is stuck and you cannot shift in reverse, you might face a problem every time it is parked.
 If you are stuck because your Lexus won't come out of Park, use the manual override option to get the car out of Park.